Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 Computes portfolio Value at Risk (VaR) and efficient frontier analysis (EFA) over time.

 ### 4. Dashboard:
-#### dash.ipynb
+#### dash.py
-A lightweight Jupyter dashboard to serve as the interface with users.
+A streamlit dashboard to serve as the interface with users.
 Visualizes the data from the analyzer and manages the communication between the frontend and backend.

 ## How to Use